 Message Identifiers

-A message identifier is a unique value assigned to a message by the MDE that sends the message.
+A message identifier is a unique value, , labeled by nc:DocumentIdentification/nc:IdentificationID, assigned to a message by the MDE that sends the message.
+Each message, except payment:PaymentMessage MUST have at least one message identifier.
 All synchronous and asynchronous response messages MUST, in addition to any message identifiers for the response message itself, include the message identifier for the original message it is responding to.

 Message Identifiers are labeled by nc:DocumentIdentification when: